-Over 37 million people rely on Aetna for insurance options through the company’s wide range of products.1 Aetna has insurance policies designed for nearly every type of health care coverage, including Medicare Supplement Insurance plans.
+39 million people rely on Aetna, a CVS Health company, for insurance options through the company’s wide range of products.1 Aetna has insurance policies designed for nearly every type of health care coverage, including Medicare Supplement Insurance plans.

-Aetna is one of the nation’s leading diversified health care benefits companies, serving its customers with information and resources to help them make better informed decisions about their health care.2
+Aetna is one of the nation’s leading diversified health care benefits companies, serving its customers with information and resources to help them make better informed decisions about their health care.

 Plans A and B may be ideal for those looking for a lower premium Medicare Supplement Insurance option that covers the basics.

 Plans G and N may be ideal for someone who needs a moderate amount of coverage.

 * Plan F is also offered as a high deductible plan.

 Plan F is the most popular Medicare Supplement Insurance plan.4 Medigap Plan F is no longer available to incoming Medicare beneficiaries, however.